About Us

 Perth Half Marathon – Run for Sight

-This event takes place in August each year and is organised by the West Australian Marathon Club with the proceeds donated to the Lions Save-Sight Foundation to support research into eye diseases and blindness at the Lions Eye Institute.
-Local Lions Clubs man the water stations along the course and assist as marshals as required.
+This event takes place in August each year and is organised by the West Australian Marathon Club with the proceeds donated to The Lions Save-Sight Foundation to support research into eye diseases and blindness at the Lions Eye Institute.
+Local Lions Clubs run the water stations along the course and assist as marshals as required.
 Participants have the option of a 21.1 km or 5 km walk or run.
 The 5 km option has been designed for those who want to be part of this great community event but feel 21.1 kms is too far.
 It is ideally suited for walkers or the young with their parents.
 Make a note to be part of this great fun run!

 For more information go to: www.wamc.org.au